ksamuk/pixy/docs/quickstart.rst

 Step 4
 ======
 Create a populations file.
-This is a headerless, tab-separated file where the first column are sample names (exactly as represented in the VCF), and the second column are population names (these can be any).
+This is a headerless, tab-separated file where the first column are sample names (exactly as represented in the VCF), and the second column are population names (these can be anything).

 .. code:: console
-    ERS223790	BFS
-    ERS223797	BFS
-    ERS223771	BFS
     ERS223827	BFS
     ERS223759	BFS
     ERS223750	BFS